 In a high-tech world, there's still something captivating about a genuine wooden barrel.
 Perhaps it is the rugged durability... or the unspoiled, rough-hewn character that connects us to simpler times.

 Fortunately for us, it's easy to get a hold of one of these wood barrels.
-The Solid Oak Wine Barrel from Napa Valley (shown at left) is an authentic wine barrel from Wine Country.
-Made from 1-inch thick solid oak, it's water-tight for catching the rain.
+The Oak Wood Wine Barrel (shown at left) is an authentic wine barrel.
+Made from 1-inch thick solid oak, it is strapped with galvanized steel hoops, making it water-tight for catching the rain.

 This authentic Wine Rain Barrel has been repurposed as a rain barrel, yet has kept its good looks.

-Divert water from your downspout into this unique water tower barrel to capture rain water.
+Divert water from your downspout into this whiskey barrel look-alike to capture rain water.

-Made of quality wood and steel, the Terra Water Tower Rain Barrel is rugged and durable.
-It's big, too...holding 60 gallons of water.
-The raised design increases water pressure to make watering your garden a breeze -- just hook up your garden hose to one of the brass spigots.
+Made of extra-tough, BPA-free polyethylene, the Rain Water Collection Barrel is rugged and durable.
+It's big, too...holding 50 gallons of water.
+The flat-back design saves space, and the bottom spigot makes watering your garden a breeze -- just hook up your garden hose to the brass spigot.

 Besides saving money on your water bill, you'll give your plants -- indoors and out -- good quality water to drink.